EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Managing-Hyper-V.md

     Get-NetAdapter
     ````

-    > A new network adapter with the name vEthernet (External) was created.
+    > A new network adapter with the name vEthernet (Internal) was created.

 1. Read the IP address of the network adapter **vEthernet (Internal)**.